migueljgoliveira/virtual-fields-method/README.md

   - **`*Identification`** is used to perform the parameter identification.
   - **`*Simulation`** is used to perform one run using the prescribed properties.

-- **`*Tests`** Define tests.
+- **`*Tests`** Define the number and the name of tests.
-  - Line 1: Give number of tests.
+  - Line 1: Give total number of tests.
-  - Line 2: Give name of first test.
+  - Line 2: Give number and name of first test.
 Repeat this data line as often as necessary to define the name of all tests.
 The test name should correspond to the data files folder of each test.
-  - If this keyword is omitted only one test is considered named after `prjname`.

 - **`*Virtual Fields`** : Define type of virtual fields.
   - First Line: `UD` (User-Defined) or `SB` (Sensivity-Based).